gqmaguirejr/Compute_the_list_of_publications/README.md

 \end{ListOfDatasets}
 ```

-The user can now move items from the first part (before the '%%%%%%%%%') to the appropriate entires in the lower part (i.e., after the '%%%%%%%%%'.
+The user can now move items from the first part (before the '%%%%%%%%%') to the appropriate lists in the lower part (i.e., after the '%%%%%%%%%'.
 The user can add the text that they want to make a file that they can import into their thesis as the list of publicatyions.
+It is important to note that the generated labels are for the user's convenience in referring to the specific publication - they do not imply any ordering.

 Note that the first part is going to be the list of publications in a compilation thesis.